Dominican Republic Packing List: What to Wear in Punta Cana

 Travel Tech for the Dominican Republic

-No matter how hard we try, there’s always some part of our digital life that comes with us wherever we go.
 Whether you’re traveling for business or pleasure, you’re likely to be traveling with some of your devices.
 But do you really need your laptop for a beach vacation?
 Do your best to disconnect, travel lighter, and leave the big stuff at home.

 - Smartphone, headphones, chargers

-- Camera, memory cards, connecting cables, chargers
+- Camera, memory cards, cables, chargers

 - Portable charger

-- If necessary: laptop computer/tablet, chargers
+- If necessary: laptop computer or tablet and chargers

-- Portable flash drive (maybe to back up pictures?)
+- Portable flash drive

 - Bluetooth speakers